-3.4.1 The local authority has a Cabinet approved policy for implementing school closures.
+The local authority has a Cabinet approved policy for implementing school closures.
 The full document is available on the Slough schools intranet.

-Where approval has been granted for the discontinuation of a school, or part of, instalments of the budget share may be made monthly net of estimated pay costs, even where a different basis had previously been agreed.
+Where approval has been granted for the discontinuation of a school, or part of, instalments of the budget share may be made on a monthly basis net of estimated pay costs, even where a different basis had previously been agreed.